ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 Excluding and including modules and functions
 ----------------------------------------------

-Omnitrace has a set of 6 command-line options which each accept one or more regular expressions for customizing the scope of which module and/or functions are instrumented.
-Multiple regex patterns per option are treated as an OR operation, e.g. ``--module-include libfoo libbar`` is effectively that same as ``--module-include 'libfoo|libbar'``.
+Omnitrace has a set of six command-line options which each accept one or more regular expressions for customizing the scope of which module and/or functions are instrumented.
+Multiple regex patterns per option are treated as an OR operation, for example, ``--module-include libfoo libbar`` is effectively the same as ``--module-include 'libfoo|libbar'``.

-If you would like to force the inclusion of certain modules and/or function without changing any of the heuristics, use the ``--module-include`` and/or ``--function-include`` options.
+To force the inclusion of certain modules and/or function without changing any of the heuristics, use the ``--module-include`` and/or ``--function-include`` options.
-Note that these options will not exclude modules and/or functions which do not satisfy their regular expression.
+These options do not exclude modules or functions which do not satisfy their regular expression.

-If you would like to narrow the scope of the instrumentation to a specific set of libraries and/or functions, use the ``--module-restrict`` and ``--function-restrict`` options.
+To narrow the scope of the instrumentation to a specific set of libraries and/or functions, use the ``--module-restrict`` and ``--function-restrict`` options.
-Applying these options allow you to exclusively select the union one or more regular expressions, regardless of whether or not the functions satisfy the aforementioned default heuristics.
-Any function or module that is not within the union of these regular expressions will be excluded from instrumentation.
+These options allow you to exclusively select the union of one or more regular expressions, regardless of whether or not the functions satisfy the previously-mentioned default heuristics.
+Any function or module that is not within the union of these regular expressions is excluded from instrumentation.

-If you would like to avoid instrumenting a set of modules and/or functions, use the ``--module-exclude`` and ``--function-exclude`` options.
+To avoid instrumenting a set of modules and/or functions, use the ``--module-exclude`` and ``--function-exclude`` options.
-These options are always applied regardless of whether the module or function satisfied the "restrict" or "include" regular expression.
+These options are always applied, even if the module or function satisfies the "restrict" or "include" regular expression.

 .. _available-module-function-output: